 We generally provide a one to three year warranty from the original invoice date on all products, materials and workmanship.
-Products sold to various original equipment manufacturer ("OEM") customers sometimes carry longer warranties.
 Defective products will be either repaired or replaced, usually at our option, upon meeting certain criteria.
 We accrue a provision for the estimated costs that may be incurred for product warranties relating to a product as a component of cost of sales at the time revenue for that product is recognized.
 The accrued warranty reserve is included within accrued liabilities in the accompanying unaudited condensed consolidated balance sheets.